savonet/book/video.md

 ### Adding videos

-Our beloved `add` operator also works with videos.
+Our beloved `add`\indexop{add} operator also works with videos.
 For instance, we can add a logo on top of our video source `s` by adding a scaled down version of our `logo.png` image: